Transponder Modes and Codes

 c) in the absence of any ATC directions or regional air navigation agreements, operate the transponder on Mode A Code 2000.

-[NAT Doc 007, ¶6.8.1] All aircraft operating as IFR flights in the NAT Region shall be equipped with a pressure- altitude reporting SSR transponder.
+[NAT Doc 007, ¶10.2.1 All aircraft operating as IFR flights in the NAT Region shall be equipped with a pressure altitude reporting SSR transponder.
 Radar control services are provided in particular portions of the NAT Region (e.g. the southern and eastern portions of Reykjavik OCA).
 Here, transponder codes issued by the controlling authority must be retained until advised.
 Otherwise, unless directed by ATC, pilots flying in the NAT FIRs will operate transponders continuously in Mode A/C Code 2000, except that the last assigned code will be retained for a period of 30 min after entry into NAT airspace or after leaving a radar service area.
-Pilots should note that it is important to change from the last assigned domestic code to the Mode A/C Code 2000 since the original domestic code may not be recognised by the subsequent Domestic Radar Service on exit from the oceanic airspace.
+Pilots should recognise that it is important to change from the last assigned domestic code to the Mode A/C Code 2000 since the original domestic code may not be recognised by the subsequent Domestic Radar Service on exit from the oceanic airspace.
 (One exception to this requirement should be noted.
 Because of the limited time spent in the NAT HLA when flying on Route Tango 9, the change from the last assigned domestic code to Code 2000 should be made Northbound 10 minutes after passing BEGAS and Southbound 10 minutes after passing LASNO.)

 [AC 91-70B ¶E.5.4] You must ensure that you comply with transponder procedures as contained in ICAO Procedures for Air Navigation Services—Aircraft Operations (PANS-OPS) Document 8168 and, in the absence of other directions from air traffic control (ATC), operate your transponder on Mode A and C code 2000.